martinjlowm/aws/README.md

 Secondly, the CDK bootstrap (`bootstrap/`) project be deployed such that any new accounts added to the organization will be bootstrapped automatically.

+## Projects

+- `music/` includes a Nix derivation to analyze the beats per minute, BPM, and key (Camelot format) of Beatport-downloaded bundles which are then prepended to the file name.
+The derivation exposes two outputs: raw wav- and FLAC-files both which can then be copied straight onto a USB.

 ## Getting Started